awsdocs/amazon-aurora-user-guide/doc_source/postgresql-kerberos-setting-up.md

 For Amazon Aurora to call AWS Directory Service for you, an IAM role that uses the managed IAM policy `AmazonRDSDirectoryServiceAccess` is required\.
 This role allows Amazon Aurora to make calls to AWS Directory Service\.

 When a DB instance is created using the AWS Management Console and the console user has the `iam:CreateRole` permission, the console creates this role automatically\.
 In this case, the role name is `rds-directoryservice-kerberos-access-role`\.
 Otherwise, create the IAM role manually\.
-When you create this IAM role, choose `Directory Service`, and attach the AWS managed policy `AmazonRDSDirectoryServiceAccess` to it\.
+Choose **RDS** and then **RDS \- Directory Service**\.
+Attach the AWS managed policy `AmazonRDSDirectoryServiceAccess` to this role\.

 For more information about creating IAM roles for a service, see [Creating a role to delegate permissions to an AWS service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html) in the *IAM User Guide*\.